Nervenheilanstalt/Nervenheilanstalt/README.md

 <h1 align="center">Hi there.</h1>

 <p align="center">
   I'm a college student and I am interested in developing firmware and software for embedded systems.
-I also work on WebDev, Telecommunications and Data Science.
+I also work on WebDev, Telecommunications and Data Science projects.
 </p>

 ## 🚀 Technologies